Trainer#

 (default: None)

-• load_exclude_algorithms (List[str], optional) โ€“
+• load_exclude_algorithms (list[str], optional) โ€“

 A list of algorithm names to exclude from loading.
 By default, algorithms with required_on_load=True which were enabled when training the loaded checkpoint are automatically applied unless they conflict with a user specified algorithm.
 These algorithms often change the model, and not applying them could result in certain layers not having weights loaded.